alexlobera/leanjs_OLD_NX/src/pages/react/training/workshops/advanced-uis-styling-design-systems/berlin.md

 ---
 coaches: ['alex-lobera']
-subTitle: Learn in this workshop in Berlin how React can look gorgeous and encourage design consistency
+subtitle: Learn in this workshop in Berlin how React can look gorgeous and encourage design consistency
 ---

 TODO ADD TEXT